 People with IBS have been using hypnotherapy (aka, hypnosis) as a way to improve IBS symptoms for decades.
 And a 2021 review that looked at a dozen past studies confirmed that hypnotherapy does in fact seem to be “consistently effective for IBS.”
 Hypnotherapy targeting the gut typically lasts 6 to 12 sessions, according to the review.
 “The key is the hypnotist really focuses on your bowels, evoking images such as your bowel as a brook stream that’s backed up, and you have to work to remove the blockage,” Douglas Drossman, MD, co-director emeritus at the University of North Carolina at Chapel Hill Center for Functional GI and Motility Disorders, tells Health.
 Just make sure you go to a licensed mental health professional—the American Society of Clinical Hypnosis has a searchable registry of its therapists.

-Setting a sleep schedule
+A regular sleep schedule

-RELATED: 20 Best Foods for Fiber
+RELATED: 30 Best Foods With Fiber